NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Use "text" data type for electrode table columns "location" and "group_name".
 Previously, only ASCII was allowed.

+- Avoid enforcing "uint64" for sweep numbers for better compatiblity.
+Use uint instead which is 32bit.

 2.1.0 (September 2019)
 ----------------------